 - The native model was entirely made in Sketchup.
 Great for drawing freely and extruding 2D base files.
 Not great for rendering randomized colored-bricks though.

-- Transition skp to 3dsmax : a little tedious to keep the layer organization, but the workflow still improved a bit.
+- Transition skp to 3dsmax : a little tedious to keep the layer organization.
 Material conversions works pretty well.
+Still pretty tedious though.

 - 3dsmax : dealing with large amounts of polygons (bricked walls), it becomes a nightmare to work between the crashes and the render times.

-- Bonus : populating the model with the Anima software is very simple and gives pretty good looking results
+- Bonus 2 : populating the model with the Anima software people is quite simple and gives pretty good looking results

 Even if I still am satisfied with the end results for the renders, next time, I’ll try to scale the project down, or at least chop it up in several parts, to make it more workable.